Monkey Knife Fight: Monday Night Football Picks

 This article is part of our DFS NFL series.

-The first Monday Night Football game of the season certainly won't be short on drama.
-The Seahawks will immediately have to face Russell Wilson when they play host to the Broncos.
-In addition to the excitement that his game brings, we also have another opportunity to play on Monkey Knife Fight.
+After another wild NFL Sunday, we have two more games to enjoy Monday.
+First will be a matchup between the Titans and Bills.
+The second game to kick off will feature the Eagles taking on the Vikings.
+This football doubleheader also brings another opportunity to play on Monkey Knife Fight.

-There are three Game Types that are offered, which are "More Or Less," "Rapid Fire" and "Stat Shootout."
+Three Game Types are offered, including "More Or Less," "Rapid Fire" and "Stat Shootout."
 For a full breakdown of the rules for each game, see the House Rules page.
 Let's dive into some of the contests within each Game Type, and discuss how things might play out.

 More Or Less Contest